fenago/ruby-programming/lab_guides/Lab_6.md

 shipped.
 As invisible and minor as this software seems, it is a very big piece of the infrastructure of modern businesses.

-In this chapter, we’ll look at techniques for creating this sort of software, looking at code examples extracted from real systems doing this sort of work every day.
+In This lab, we’ll look at techniques for creating this sort of software, looking at code examples extracted from real systems doing this sort of work every day.
 We’ll start by looking at email, discussing how to send, receive, and process it.
 Then we’ll take a look at some instant communication mediums, such as AOL Instant Messenger (AIM) and Jabber.

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Al labs are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+All exercises are present in `~/work/ruby-programming/` folder.

 ### 6.1.
-Automating email {#ch06lev1sec1}
+Automating email

 Email is one of the most popular technologies on the web today, but, thanks to spammers, the concept of “automated email dispersion” has bad